-This policy applies to the Board of Directors, President/CEO and staff of YWCHSB and to the Workers' Compensation Appeal Tribunal, and to employers subject to the re-employment provisions of section 41 and workers of these employers.
+This policy applies to the Board of Directors, President/CEO and staff of YWCHSB and to the Workers' Compensation Appeal Tribunal, and to employers subject to the reemployment provisions of section 41 and workers of these employers.
+It applies to work-related injuries that occurred on or after January 1, 2011.